myersg86/gitlab/doc/user/application_security/dependency_scanning/index.md

 > [Deprecated](https://gitlab.com/gitlab-org/gitlab/-/issues/37278) in GitLab Ultimate 13.0.

-You can avoid multiple `<analyzer-name>-dependency_scanning` CI jobs by enabling Docker in Docker for Dependency Scanning.
+You can avoid multiple `<analyzer-name>-dependency_scanning` CI jobs by enabling Docker-in-Docker for Dependency Scanning.
 This require running the executor in privileged mode.
 For example:

 ```yaml